amidaware/trmm-docs/docs/faq.md

 Did letsencrypt finalize and work?
 Have you looked at the troubleshooting steps to see if something there is appropriate to you situation?
 Test DNS from an agent etc. https://docs.tacticalrmm.com/troubleshooting/
 Run the Server Troubleshooting Script and DM the person (from @Support) that is working with you https://docs.tacticalrmm.com/troubleshooting/#server-troubleshooting-script
 What kind of ssl certs?
-Let's Encrypt, or purchased (you're not trying to make self-signed work right?)
+Let's Encrypt, or purchased.
 Check Expiry date of your certificates in the browser (at https://rmm.example.com/ )

 Network Troubleshooting